ornew/tekton-integration/README.md

 # Tekton Integrations

-It provides functions to integrate Tekton with other systems (GitHub, Slack, etc).
+Tekton Integrations provides a way to integrate Tekton with external services.

+Use Cases:

+- Sync the status of PipelineRun to the commit status on GitHub.
+- Notifies the result of PipelineRun to Slack channels.

+Tekton Integrations consists of CRD:

-- `Provider` presents credentials and settings for integrating with external systems.
+- `Provider` presents credentials and settings for integrating with external services.
 - `Notification` presents how to notify the result of Run.

 For example: